-CTIPP facilitators always emphasize the contribution Indigenous people make and have made to many walks of life in Australia, including the churches.
+CTIPP facilitators always emphasized the contribution Indigenous people make and have made to many walks of life in Australia, including the churches.

-Workshops such as the ones carried out by CTIPP help non-Indigenous people to:
+Workshops such as the ones carried out by CTIPP helped non-Indigenous people to:

 - develop an understanding of the causes of the present disadvantage experienced by Indigenous people in Australia;

 - create a church that is inclusive and Indigenous-friendly;